It results from recombinant DNA technology, where the amino acid B28, which is usually proline, is replaced by aspartate.

 Although this is more a function of subcutaneous administration of insulin, as dosed intravenous insulin is rapidly distributed to cellular receptors, and therefore avoids this problem.

 Insulin-zinc combinations are used for the slow release of basal insulin.
-Basal insulin support is required throughout the day that represents approximately 50% of the daily insulin requirement; the amount of insulin needed at mealtime makes up for the remaining 50%.
+Basal insulin support is required throughout the day, representing approximately 50% of the daily insulin requirement; the amount of insulin needed at mealtime makes up for the remaining 50%.

-Non-hexameric insulins (monomeric insulins) were developed to be faster acting and to replace the injection of normal unmodified insulin before a meal.
+Non-hexameric insulins (monomeric insulins) were developed to be faster acting and to replace the injection of regular unmodified insulin before a meal.
 There are phylogenetic examples for such monomeric insulins in animals.